rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 ##### Verify new tasks

 After adding a task, you can execute a `--dry-run` by double-clicking on the task in the main view.
-The second double-click will execute the task in real time, including synchronization.
+The second double-click will execute the real task, e.g. synchronize data from local to remote.

 {{< alert color="warning" >}}